stamford-syntax-club/stamfordcenter-frontend/README.md

 ## 📧 Contact
 For any queries, please feel free to reach out to us at [email](mailto:some-email@example.com).

-Make the most of your Stamford experience with us!
+Make the most of your Stamford experience with us~!